galette/galettedoc/source/development/plugins.rst

 You will need to use links to your different routes, either in Smarty templates or in routes themselves (redirection case for example).

 From PHP code, you will use ``pathFor`` method.
-Is route is waiting for parameters, send them as an indexed array:
+If route is waiting for parameters, send them as an indexed array:

 .. code-block:: php